Blogs | Expat Stories

 Whether you are making a permanent move or planning an extended stay, your family´s physical and mental wellbeing is the number one consideration.

-We met some expats to find out what you should consider when taking your kids to live abroad.
+We met some expats to find out what you should consider when taking your family to live abroad.

 One of the first steps is to ensure that your children have had the recommended immunisations for your destination.
 Online guides such as NHS Fit for Travel and Travel Health Pro offer country-by-country advice.